purplesyringa/site/blog/fast-limited-range-conversion-between-ints-and-floats/index.md

 `f64_to_u32_rounding` is equivalent to `f64_to_u52_rounding(x) as u32`; it's mentioned explicitly because the bottom $32$ bits of $\mathrm{magic}$ are zero, and thus the XOR can be optimized out.
 This trick was probably authored by [deft_code](https://stackoverflow.com/a/429812/5417677).

 In cases where two different constants would make more intuitive sense, $\mathrm{magic}$ is used twice to improve code size and reduce register pressure.

+By changing the exponent of the magic, you can also divide or multiply the float by a power of two at no additional cost; this is occasionally useful.